 A Workgroup shall comprise at least five (5) persons (who may be Panel Members) selected by the CUSC Modifications Panel from those nominated by CUSC Parties, BSC Parties, the Citizens Advice or the Citizens Advice Scotland for their relevant experience and/or expertise in the areas forming the subject-matter of the CUSC Modification Proposal(s) to be considered by such Workgroup (and the CUSC Modifications Panel shall ensure, as far as possible, that an appropriate cross-section of representation, experience and expertise is represented on such Workgroup) provided that there shall always be at least one member representing The Company and if, and only if, the CUSC Modifications Panel is of the view that a CUSC Modification Proposal is likely to have an impact on the STC, the CUSC Modifications Panel may invite the STC committee to appoint a representative to become a member of the Workgroup.
 A representative of the Authority may attend any meeting of a Workgroup as an observer and may speak at such meeting.

-The Code Administrator shall in consultation with the CUSC Modifications Panel appoint the chairman of the Workgroup who shall act impartially and as an independent chairman.
+The Code Administrator shall in consultation with the CUSC Modifications Panel appoint the chair of the Workgroup who shall act impartially and as an independent chair.

 No Workgroup or meeting of a Workgroup will be considered quorate with less than five (5) persons, in addition to the Code Administrator representative or the chair of the Workgroup.
 Where insufficient persons are nominated to a Workgroup for it to be quorate, the Code Administrator will report this to the next meeting of the CUSC Modifications Panel.
 The Panel may: